How to Make a Small Flocked Christmas Tree

 During a recent trip to our local Dollar Store, I discovered the perfect greenery for mini Christmas trees.

 I had been wanting to have a few more mini trees, so I decided to get the supplies and give it a whirl.
-Making these mini flocked Christmas trees was so fun, quick, and simple.
+Making these small flocked Christmas trees was so fun, quick, and simple.

 How to Make Mini Flocked Christmas Trees